PARALLELPROMPT: Extracting Parallelism from Large Language Model Queries

-\begin{itemize}[leftmargin=*] \itemsep0em \item \textbf{Category distribution}: Reading Comprehension and Repeated Generation dominate, but the long tail of novel categories expands \methodname{}'s coverage beyond prior benchmarks. \item \textbf{Language-specific tendencies}: Chinese prompts disproportionately target Named Entity Recognition tasks (11.33\%), while Japanese prompts favor Translation (47.37\%). \item \textbf{Validation biases}: European languages achieve consistently higher validation rates than East Asian languages, highlighting the need for language-sensitive extraction methods. \item \textbf{Novel category characteristics}: Novel categories feature more complex templates (15\% longer on average) and higher context utilization compared to canonical categories. \end{itemize} These patterns highlight both the potential and challenges of intra-query parallelism in practice.
+These patterns highlight both the potential and challenges of intra-query parallelism in practice.
 They also reveal the limitations of current extraction methods, particularly for creative tasks and non-Western languages (Appendix~\ref{appendix:multilingual_implications}).
 By combining large-scale data curation, structured schema extraction, multilingual coverage, and tiered validation, \methodname{} provides the first comprehensive testbed for studying intra-query parallelism in practical settings.
 Its breadth of prompt types, languages, and structural patterns makes it a valuable resource for advancing structure-aware LLM execution strategies that balance efficiency with output quality.